-An article published by the LikeAlyzer Blog reports that by 2018, the tool had analyzed over 1.6 million pages across 232 countries.
-A statement released by the firm indicates that more than 72,000 companies had used the tool, by 2013, to examine how they were doing on Facebook.
+An article published by the LikeAlyzer Blog reports that by 2018 the tool had analyzed over 1.6 million pages across 232 countries.
+A statement released by the firm indicates that by 2013 more than 72,000 companies had used the tool to analyze how they were doing on Facebook.

 A Score between 1 and 100

 After analyzing a page, LikeAlyzer would give the page a score of between 1 and 100.
 The score was an average of various metrics and elements, such as growth, likes, engagement rate, People Talking About This (PTAT), post type, page information, and responsiveness.
 It graded each of these data points with either a green checkmark for a strong score or a red X mark for a subpar score (Source).

 We attempted to determine famous individuals who had the highest scores based on LikeAlyzer, but very little information is available.
 However, one article reports that scores below 85 were considered weak, and excellent performance was above 90.
 On average, not many people scored above 65.